-See Also: Where to Stay in Valencia
+See Also: Top Things to Do in Valencia

 Exceptional tourist attractions, lively festivals and buzzing nightlife all make Seville one of the best places to visit in Spain.
 As the capital city of Andalusia, Seville is also the region’s financial and cultural capital.
 The city is home to many beautiful and important historic landmarks, chief of which is the grand Cathedral of Seville, where it is believed that Christopher Columbus is buried.
 Another significant building is the Real Alcazar, an extravagant Moorish palace with luxurious gardens.

-See Also: Where to Stay in Seville
+See Also: Top Things to Do in Seville

 Spain’s capital and largest city, Madrid, is widely known for its sizzling nightlife scene.
 The city constitutes a diversity of ethnic groups, making it one of Europe’s most colorful cosmopolitan cities.
 Located within the city center are most of Madrid’s most popular tourist attractions such as the Royal Palace, the residence of Spain’s monarch.
 The heart of Madrid (and Spain) is Puerta del Sol, a large plaza serving as the scene of festivals, important gatherings and street performers as well as a hub for the public transportation network.
 Another important square is Plaza Mayor, known for the lively San Miguel Market.

-See Also: Where to Stay in Madrid
+See Also: Top Things to Do in Madrid

 Spain has some of the most beautiful islands in Europe.
 The largest Spanish Islands are equally divided between the Balearic Islands and the Canary Islands.
 East of the Spanish mainland, the four chief Balearic Islands (Ibiza, Formentera, Mallorca and Menorca) maintain a character distinct from the rest of Spain and from each other.
 Mallorca is the largest and best-known Balearic island while Ibiza is famous as a party destination.
 The Canary Islands, also known as the Canaries, are located just off the southern coast of Morocco in the Atlantic.
 They are popular for their beautiful beaches, mild climate and important natural attractions, especially the Maspalomas Dunes in Gran Canaria and the Teide Volcano in Tenerife.